-As you set up your games, try to mix up family units and age groups.
+Keep this in mind as you set up your games try to mix up family units and age groups.
 There’s nothing more entertaining than watching the adults become children again as they compete for family pride.

 - Tie Bands